aoijs/website/src/content/docs/functions/guildRandomID.md

 ## Example(s)

-This will return a random guild if of the guild's your bot is a member of:
+This will return a random guild ID of the guilds your bot is in:

 ```javascript
 client.command({